South Townsville

 South Townsville ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-South Townsville's cultural diversity was below average, with 78.9% of its population being citizens born in Australia speaking English only at home.
-Christianity was the predominant religion, comprising 51.1%.
-Judaism, at 0.1%, was slightly overrepresented compared to Rest of Qld's 0.1%.
+South Townsville's cultural diversity was found to be below average, with 78.9% of its population being citizens born in Australia who speak English only at home.
+Christianity is the predominant religion, comprising 51.1% of South Townsville's population.
+Notably, Judaism is overrepresented compared to regional Queensland, making up 0.1% versus 0.1%.

 Frequently Asked Questions - Diversity